 - EMDR (Eye Movement Desensitization and Reprocessing), a treatment method which has been shown to be effective in reducing anxiety and symptoms of psychological trauma.

 - Laban Movement Analysis, a system for observing functional and expressive movement patterns and understanding their role in communication.

 I collaborate with other health care professionals to provide holistic and interactive care when needed and with the permission of clients.
 I am happy to provide you with referrals to other professionals, such as physicians, psychiatrists and nutritionists.

 At the Belmont Center and the Renfrew Center for Eating Disorders, I provided individual, couple and family therapy and ran groups for women with eating disorders.

-At Fox Chase Cancer Center, I practice psychotherapy as a consultant for individuals with a cancer diagnosis and run groups for couples.
-These services are provided through a program funded by the National Institutes of Health to examine and develop effective treatment strategies for those coping with cancer.
+At Fox Chase Cancer Center, I practiced psychotherapy as a consultant for individuals with a cancer diagnosis and ran groups for couples.
+These services were provided through a program funded by the National Institutes of Health to examine and develop effective treatment strategies for those coping with cancer.